tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/setup-a-fleet/setup-a-fleet.md

   ![image of page to download management agent software](/../images/download-management-agent-software-new.png)

   Click **Done** once the download is complete.
-The downloaded file will be used in the [Install Management Agent on non-OCI Hosts - Linux, Lab](?lab=set-up-of-management-agent-linux) for installing the Management Agent.
+The downloaded file will be used in the [Install Management Agent on non-OCI Hosts - Linux, Lab](?lab=set-up-of-management-agent-linux) to install the Management Agent.

+You may now **proceed to the next lab**.

 ## Want to Learn More?

 * Refer to the [Fleet Management](https://docs.oracle.com/en-us/iaas/jms/doc/fleet-management.html) section of the JMS documentation for more details.